Trigger-chen/5243-project4/report.md

 How does salary relate to different job attributes?
 How do these patterns shift over time?

 The objective of this section is to both characterize the dataset and to identify key relationships that should inform the decisions we make for feature engineering and supervised modeling later down the pipeline.
-All subsequent analyses have been performed on the de-duplicated dataset of 471 unique job postings.
+All subsequent analyses were performed on the final cleaned dataset of 469 usable job postings after duplicate removal and removal of postings missing core salary or title information.

 ### Univariate Distributions